 What was published in the SBA’s first Advocacy report in 1979 remains true today:

 “Innovation is an essential ingredient for creating jobs, controlling inflation, and for economic and social growth.
 Small businesses make a disproportionately large contribution to innovations.
 There is something fundamental about this unusual ability of small firms to innovate that must be preserved for the sake of healthy economic growth”.

-Tampa, with its large government footprint, world class academic infrastructure, appealing environment, workforce potential, growing pool of venture capital, and “drumbeat” of tech challenge is fast becoming a critical “ecosystem” for the growth described above.
+Tampa, with its large government footprint, world-class academic infrastructure, appealing environment, workforce potential, growing pool of venture capital, and “drumbeat” of tech challenges, is fast becoming a critical “ecosystem” for the growth described above.

 DEFENSEWERX is working behind the scenes of the evolving Special Operations Command innovation centers at SOFWERX, DIRTYWERX, and now THUNDERDRONE.
 We are proud to be a part of a growing effort to rekindle the spirit of innovation and to assist in the development and commercialization of cutting edge ideas and connect them with the military and the market.